GraphQLGuide/book/text/README.md

 semi: false
 ```

-Which means `'` instead of `"` for string literals and no unnecessary semicolons.
+This means `'` instead of `"` for string literals and no unnecessary semicolons.

 # Resources